aws-samples/container-persistence-blogpost/3-SingleContainerMultipleHostsMultipleAZs/readme.md

 The **Cassandra cluster is back online** and **data has been preserved**.

-We have **demonstrated how this type of setup can withstand the loss of a node in one AZ** and **how Amazon EBS storage plays a role in persisting the relevant data** for the application.
+We have **demonstrated how this type of setup can withstand the loss of an entire AZ** and **how Amazon EBS storage plays a role (together with the Cassandra data replication) in persisting the relevant data** for the application.

 ## Clean up Instructions